Polyester resins are highly popular in a wide variety of projects.

 Mix the last batch of resin and add four to five drops of a liquid wax solution.

-Add in the catalyst, mix with a stir stick, and then apply the final coat using the roller.
+Add the catalyst, mix with a stir stick, and apply the final coat using the roller.

 Clean up the roller using acetone and let the resin cure for up to six hours.